Category: Philosophy Of Travel

 What the heck am I supposed to do now?

 Bulgaria.
 Autumn.
 I roll to a halt beside Andy.
 “Mate,” he says.
 “We have a problem.
 A really big problem.”
 I look down.
 There’s a six-inch crack along the rim of his rear wheel and the inner tube is bulging horribly from the gaping maw.
 We are only 3 months into our round-the-world bike ride.
-What […] Continue reading →
+What the heck are we supposed to do now?
+Continue reading →

 -